Records to be kept

 Travel and subsistence

-You must keep the following untaxed travel and subsistence items, including the date paid and amount of each payment, for:
+Employers must report details of the following categories of untaxed travel and subsistence items, including the date paid and the amount of each payment:

 • travel vouched